Air Noland: 2024 season

 Noland was initially Ohio State's only quarterback commit in the 2024 class, but was joined by Alabama transfer Julian Sayin in the Buckeyes' quarterback room.
 Noland was fifth on the Buckeyes' quarterback depth chart in 2024, behind Will Howard, Devin Brown, Sayin, and Lincoln Kienholz.
 He did not make any appearances.

 After the season, Noland entered the transfer portal.
 He committed to South Carolina on December 23, 2024.

 2025 season

 Noland entered his redshirt freshman season fourth on South Carolina's quarterback depth chart, behind LaNorris Sellers, Luke Doty, and Cutter Woods.
+After appearing in only two contests for the Gamecocks, Noland entered the transfer portal for the second time in his college career.
+On January 13, 2026, he committed to Memphis.

 Personal life

 Noland is the son of Prentiss Noland Jr. and Audrey Gill.